stfc/PSyclone/examples/gocean/eg6/README.md

 Grid has bounds:  (1: 12,1:  6)
    15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000
 ```

+Two netcdf files will be produced, one for each of the two invokes
+instrumented with an extract region.